 The medicines to pack for your overseas holiday

-When travelling overseas, and in 2016 1.2 billion of us did this, we all want a comfortable and pleasurable stay.
+When travelling overseas, we all want a comfortable and pleasurable stay.
 This involves packing the right clothes for the right conditions and bringing a good book or music playlist.
 But what medicines should you take?

 The medicines you need will depend on what your expected needs are and what is available in the country being visited.
 Common medicines you may need to take include those for sleep, diarrhoea, malaria, pain and anxiety.